-As a social scientist with a background in global health and building communities of practice, Tamzin is currently completing my PhD at the University of Liverpool, studying how we can improve the management of obesity in horses using qualitative research.
-She is passionate about using behaviour change science to improve animal welfare, and in using social sciences to find out more about how we can help people to change.
+Tamzin is a social scientist with a background in global health, and has a specific interest in the interconnections between human and animal health and wellbeing.
+She completed a PhD at the University of Liverpool studying how we can improve the management of obesity in horses, particularly focusing on horse-human relationships and human behaviour change.
+She now works on projects covering a wide range of aspects of understanding human behaviour in order to improve companion animal welfare, and in using social sciences to find out more about how we can help people to change.
 Although Tamzin is a self-confessed horse-nut, she hopes to work with animals across the board in future, and has previously been involved with charities ranging from South-East Asian wildlife to British domestic pets, and particularly loves goats (well, who doesn’t).

 A chat with Tamzin

 Tell us a little bit about you and your journey into behaviour change in relation to improving the lives of animals?

 Having worked in human global health for the first part of my career, I had a great interest in the power of communities of practice and social change – but I didn’t discover the wonder of behaviour change science properly until I started my PhD in animal welfare at the University of Liverpool.
 Although I’d transitioned from human welfare to animal welfare, it quickly became apparent that it was more important for me to understand the people than the animals – without focusing on what made the people tick, I’d never be able to help them to change their behaviour to improve the lives of the animals.
 My PhD studied one of the biggest welfare issues for UK equines; obesity.
 As a result of studying this from a human behaviour change perspective, we put in place initiatives such as creating a supportive decision making tool for owners to work out how to make changes for their horses, and “healthiest body condition” awards across UK shows.

 Why does behaviour change matter?